ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/opg-as-a-service.md

 Giving the ability for third parties to submit documents such as identification material, signatures or photos is a nice to have and may not be required.

-It is here to show that it is possible to do so, however we would rather not be in a position where we are managing copies of users private documents.
+It is here to show that it is possible to do so.
+We would rather not be in a position where we are managing copies of users private documents.

 Where possible we should be using transactional processes that return us a confidence score to act upon and not storing copies of user data.